 Net Estate: £143,000 → Probate Required

-If you're unsure whether you need probate, most institutions will give you a definitive answer when you contact them with estate details.
-It's better to check than assume.
+If you're unsure whether you need probate, see our detailed guide to whether you need probate.
+Most institutions will also give you a definitive answer when you contact them with estate details — it's better to check than assume.

 The thresholds are similar, but the legal process differs.
 If the estate is in Scotland, you'll apply for "confirmation" rather than "probate".